oracle-samples/maa/wls-hydr/README.md

     `<WLS-HYDR_BASE>/cleanup.py -s <sysconfig_$date.json>`
     For example:
     `<WLS-HYDR_BASE>/cleanup.py -s /u01/config/sysconfig_2024-11-11_11\:46.json`
-    The script will report the state of the different respources and the result of the cleanup operation in the `<WLS-HYDR_BASE>/log/cleanup_$date.log` file.
+    The script will report the state of the different resources and the result of the cleanup operation in the `<WLS-HYDR_BASE>/log/cleanup_$date.log` file.
 - Validate results:
     - The `cleanup_$date.log` and the output in the execution shell will report the resources that have been deleted, as well as those that was not possible to delete (because of external dependencies or other errors).
     - Use the OCI console to confirm that resources have been removed.
 The following is an ordered list of the resources that the cleanup scripts deletes: